 10. Puducherry Is Cheaper for Sleeping

-If you're on a tight budget, stay in Puducherry (500-1,500 INR/night) and day-trip to Auroville.
-You lose the evening atmosphere but save significantly on accommodation.
+On a tight budget, stay in Puducherry (500-1,500 INR/night) and day-trip to Auroville.
+You trade the evening atmosphere for significant savings on accommodation.

 Culture & Customs